jankidepala/Typescript-deep-dive/README.md

   traversing is faster
   2. Object graphs - Component of a program

-  BREATH FIRST -
+  BREATH FIRST - QUEUE - FIFO - No Backtracking
     every sibbling to be checked,
     find shortest way bettween 2 nodes

-DEPTH FIRRST - binary tree
+DEPTH FIRRST - STACK - FIFO - Backtracking
 ---------------------------------------------

 ---------------------------------------------